pinkdragon1000/Fin/README.md

 * Angular application with Java backend to keep track of financial account transactions and deposits
 * This project uses [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
 The Java portion of this application uses Java 14 and Spring Boot.

+* End User Goal: An application to keep track of account transactions for checking and savings accounts.
-* End Goal: Create a Java API that will be consumed by the Angular application.
+* End Technical Goal: Create a Java API that will be consumed by the Angular frontend application.
+Use technologies including Angular, Java Spring Boot, AWS ECS, MySQL, Firebase Hosting and Docker.

 ### Angular Application